gotchoices/MyCHIPs/doc/use-docker.md

 ```
   npm run docker-dev
 ```
-This is more useful if you want to modify the server code.
+This is more useful if you want to modify the server code or any of the support packages.

 In this case, the docker container will not use the version of the MyCHIPs it was built with (in the container's /app folder).
-Rather, it will use the MYCHIPS_ROOTNAME variable (defined in build/config.sh) to mount the local repo folder on the docker container at the spot defined by MYCHIPS_DEVDIR.
+Rather, it will use the MYCHIPS_ROOTNAME variable (defined using build/devconfig.js) to mount the local repo folder on the docker container at the spot defined by MYCHIPS_DEVDIR.
 The container will run the server out of that folder so changes you make to the source code will be used by the container.

-In order to use the development method, you will need to also install the WyattERP support libraries as explained in [this section](work-hacking.md).
+In order to use the development method, you will need to also install the ChipNet Suite and the WyattERP support libraries as explained in [this section](work-hacking.md).
+Keep in mind that if you ran "npm install" on the host system, in any of the packages, you have created node_modules folders according to the needs of the host--not necessarily the Linux running inside the docker containers.
+If these folders are not found, the container will properly run "npm install" on its own (via the bin/develop script).
+So if you're not sure, it may be wise to delete them (node_modules folders) on the host before launching the containers.

 Note: this method also draws site certificates and the like from the mychips/pki folder (not local/docker/pki).